Quantcast

 Canada

 Greeting.
 I'm Canadian, born & raised in Toronto.
-I lead a private charitable foundation in the area of career development and employment for young Canadians from coast to coast to coast; we also have a particular focus on working with Indigenous Peoples in Canada.
-Looking forward to reconnecting with friends from Pub Ride 2 and making new cycling friends!
+Until recently, I led a private charitable foundation in the area of career development and employment for young Canadians from coast to coast to coast; we also have a particular focus on working with Indigenous Peoples in Canada.
+I have participated on Pub Ride and Journey to the East ... looking forward to cycling on the Elephant Highway!

 right arrow